cisagov/Malcolm/docs/kubernetes.md

 Run `./scripts/configure` and answer the questions to configure Malcolm.
 For an in-depth treatment of these configuration questions, see the **Configuration** section in **[End-to-end Malcolm and Hedgehog Linux ISO Installation](malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig)**.
 Users will need to run [`./scripts/auth_setup`](authsetup.md#AuthSetup) to configure authentication.

-### <a name="OpenSearchInstances"></a> OpenSearch Instances
+### <a name="OpenSearchInstances"></a> OpenSearch and Elasticsearch Instances

-While Malcolm can manage its own single-node OpenSearch instance as part of its Kubernetes deployment, users may want to use an existing multi-node OpenSearch cluster hosted on Kubernetes or some other provider (see, for example, ["Setup OpenSearch multi-node cluster on Kubernetes using Helm Charts"](https://opensearch.org/blog/setup-multinode-cluster-kubernetes/) on the OpenSearch blog and ["OpenSearch Kubernetes Operator"](https://opensearch.org/docs/latest/tools/k8s-operator/) in the OpenSearch documentation).
-Review Malcolm's documentation on [OpenSearch instances](opensearch-instances.md#OpenSearchInstance) to configure a Malcolm deployment to use an OpenSearch cluster.
+While Malcolm can manage its own single-node OpenSearch instance as part of its Kubernetes deployment, users may want to use an existing multi-node OpenSearch or Elasticsearch cluster hosted on Kubernetes or some other provider (see, for example, ["Setup OpenSearch multi-node cluster on Kubernetes using Helm Charts"](https://opensearch.org/blog/setup-multinode-cluster-kubernetes/) on the OpenSearch blog and ["OpenSearch Kubernetes Operator"](https://opensearch.org/docs/latest/tools/k8s-operator/) in the OpenSearch documentation).
+Review Malcolm's documentation on [OpenSearch and Elasticsearch instances](opensearch-instances.md#OpenSearchInstance) to configure a Malcolm deployment to use an OpenSearch or Elasticesarch cluster.

 ### <a name="PVC"></a> PersistentVolumeClaim Definitions